c3-VinVadoothker/dashboard-builder-poc/README.md

 ## 📝 License

-This project is a demo showcasing C3.ai dashboard building capabilities.
+This project is a demo showcasing C3.ai dashboard building capabificlities.